GabeScott/standard-works-vault/General Conference/1987 April - By Faith and Hope, All Things Are Fulfilled.md

 “By faith all things are fulfilled—

-“Wherefore, whoso believeth in God might with surety hope for a better world, yea, even a place at the right hand of God, which hope cometh of faith, maketh an anchor to the souls of men, which would make them sure and steadfast, always abounding in good works, being led to glorify God” (Ether 12:3–4).
+“Wherefore, whoso believeth in God might with surety hope for a better world, yea, even a place at the right hand of God, which hope cometh of faith, maketh an anchor to the souls of men, which would make them sure and steadfast, always abounding in good works, being led to glorify God” ([[Ether 12.3|Ether 12:3–4]][[Ether 12.4|]]).

 Throughout the whole of this marvelous chapter we are taught the wonders accomplished by faith, love, and hope.
 It seems to me that dwelling on negative thoughts and approaches is, in fact, working directly opposite of hope, faith, and trust—in the Lord, ourselves, and others—and causes continual feelings of gloom, while the positive lifts and buoys us up, encourages us to forge ahead, and is an attitude that can be developed, a habit that we can cultivate.